GoogleCloudPlatform/community/tutorials/slack-slash-command-app-engine-java.md

 ### Create a configuration

-Using the command-line [Google Cloud SDK](https://cloud.google.com/sdk/), create a new runtime
+Using the command-line [Cloud SDK](https://cloud.google.com/sdk/), create a new runtime
 configuration:

     gcloud beta runtime-config configs create slack-samples-java